cristhian-munoz007/elba-blog/src/blogs/aws-first-insights.md

  But those days might be gone now.
 Cause every second in the cloud costs money, every dev/uat environment duplicates the cost of production, every failed pipeline you run will cost money.
 Basically if you're like me and learn by lots of trial and error before much scientific or theorical approach :( then we'll be expensive guys if we're fully hosted.

- My flatmate is a Finance Director at a Startup since a couple of months ago, and he's coming after the engineering costs of AWS.
+ My flatmate is a Finance Director at a startup since a couple of months ago, and he's coming after the engineering costs of AWS.
 Believe me this guy is a HAWK! and even after spending like 2 years doing lots of meditation and prioritizing his life a lot differently.
-We've been hypothesizing together about why the compute costs are so high in his startup (Series C already), so I've joined that side and we both have the same intellectual stimulus.
+We've been hypothesizing together about why the compute costs are so high in his startup (Series D already), so I've joined that side and we both have the same intellectual stimulus.

  If you're an engineer trying to deliver value and getting promoted from Senior to Staff, probably worth taking a look at this before your finance guy comes and takes all the credit for the idea :)